detekoi/compact-chat-overlay/README.md

 2. In the interaction window, hover over the chat to see the settings gear icon (⚙️).
 3. Click the gear icon to access the settings panel.

+## Configuring the Overlay

+1. When first loaded, enter your Twitch channel name in the input field and click "Connect."
+2. Access settings by hovering over the chat window and clicking the gear icon (⚙️).
+3. Customize the appearance using the available options.
+4. Click "Save Settings" to apply your changes.

+**Important OBS Tip**: To access the settings while in OBS, right-click the browser source in your Sources list (or right-click directly on the overlay in the preview window) and select "Interact."
+This will open an interactive window where you can hover over the chat to reveal the settings gear icon.

+## Settings Options

+- **Theme Selection**: Choose from Dark, Light, Natural, Transparent, Pink, and Cyberpunk themes.
+- **Live Theme Preview**: See a miniature preview of your chat with all settings applied.
+- **Background**: Adjust color and opacity with easy-to-use preset buttons.
+- **Border**: Change the border color using theme-specific presets.
+- **Text**: Set the message text color.
+- **Username Colors**: Choose whether to use Twitch's colors or your custom color.
+- **Font Size**: Adjust the text size with a slider.
+- **Width**: Change the width of the chat window.
+- **Max Messages**: Control how many chat messages to show before removing older ones.
+- **Show Timestamps**: Toggle message timestamps on/off.

 ## Advanced: Manual URL Parameters

 If you prefer to manage your chat scenes manually, you can use URL parameters: